Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Miter Box Gripper

 Moldings and other small strips of wood are much easier to hold in position in your miter box if you use this method.
-Drill two small holes through the back of the box, then insert small, sharp-pointed screws so they project into the box about 1/16 in.
+Drill two small holes through the back of the box, then insert small, sharp-pointed screws so they project into the box about 1/16-inch.
 Press your molding against the screw points to keep it from sliding as you cut.

 Long Cuts on Narrow Boards

 When you need to cut a narrow board lengthwise, it’s almost impossible to keep the circular saw’s base stable so you can get a perfect cut.
-The easiest solution is to temporarily attach a “carrier board” of the same thickness, edge to edge, using pieces of double-sided tape every 6 in.
+The easiest solution is to temporarily attach a “carrier board” of the same thickness, edge to edge, using pieces of double-sided tape every 6 inches.
 It’s a lot safer too.

 Big Sheet Carrier

 You don’t have to struggle trying to lug around sheets of plywood or drywall.
 Just tie together the two ends of a length of rope about 18-feet long.
 Hook this loop around the two bottom corners of the sheet to form a handle.

 Handsaw Cutting Clamp